Merri/settlers2/src/pages/2012/08/one-more-texture-id-to-use/index.md

 ---
-title: "One more texture ID to use"
+title: 'One more texture ID to use'
-publishDate: "2012-08-19"
+description: Reverse engineering discovery when analyzing the map files.
+pubDate: 2012-08-19
-layout: '$layouts/BlogPost.astro'
+layout: '$layouts/BlogEnglish.astro'
-categories:
+tags:
+		- docs
-  - "textures"
+    - textures
 ---

 I found one more texture that is usable in the game!
 With usable I have the following requirements: